The Jungle Princess: Cast

+Release

+The film was initially banned in Nazi Germany, but Paramount requested the ban to be lifted in October 1937, and the censorship office lifted the ban in March 1938.

 Reception

 Writing for The Spectator in 1937, Graham Greene gave the film a mildly positive review.
 He critiqued the film's hackneyed use of exaggerated social consciousness as a trope, but noted that "the climax is magnificent" and ultimately characterized it as a "lively picture".

 The Jungle Princess was a major hit and launched Lamour's career as one of the leading stars of the era, often cast, sarong-clad, in similar jungle adventure romances, which led to her playing leading lady to Bing Crosby and Bob Hope in the Road to... musical comedy movie series beginning four years later.

 The Indonesian film Terang Boelan (1937) was partially inspired by The Jungle Princess.